Transcript of Sold a Story E5: The Company

 Teachers who were desperate for help on how to teach reading told me these books were godsends.
 Like Christine Cronin.
 She’s the teacher in Boston who tried to get on board with Bush’s Reading First program, but said the curriculum she was given felt old-fashioned.
 She remembers looking at the pictures in books by Fountas and Pinnell and Lucy Calkins and thinking – that’s what I want my classroom to be like.

 Christine Cronin: They framed a picture of reading instruction that seemed beautiful.
 Like, softly lit rooms.
-Kids were gonna have cozy nooks where they were curling up with a good book.
+Kids were going to have cozy nooks where they were curling up with a good book.
 It got your heart, along with your mind.

 Heinemann wasn’t just publishing books about how to teach.
 Heinemann was publishing books about the politics of teaching too.
 And in particular, the politics of teaching reading.
 In the early 2000s, as the battle was heating up over Bush’s Reading First program, Heinemann published books with titles like this: